PasionMovil/veridis/site/wp-content/plugins/awesome-weather/readme.txt

 8. Search for the City ID directly in the widget settings (1.5)

 == Upgrade Notice ==

+= 1.5.6 =
+Two new filters available to remove to the Google font Open Sans.
+Added new missing background preset 'atmosphere'

+= 1.5.5 =
+Some new shortcode attributes, and a constant can be set for the OpenWeatherMap AppID.
+This helps multisite installations.

+= 1.5.4 =
+* Preset background images added for the 'Use Different Background Images Based on Weather' option
+* Color picker to choose a font color for the whole widget
+* CSS whitespace: no-wrap on the little degree symbols
+* Fixed wind speed to mph for 'Imperial' and m/s for Celsius as per the OpenWeatherMap weather data section
+* Updated .pot file

+= 1.5.3.1 =
+* Added an error message in the admin widget page to let users know they need an APPID

+= 1.5.3 =
+* Added spot for API key in 'Settings' -> 'Awesome Weather'
+* Added new setting to decide how to show error messages.

 = 1.5.1 =
 * Changed .custom class to .awe_custom